5 Best and Practical Pestle Analysis Examples to Know

 Environmental Factor: Less Influence on the Environment

-• Adidas claims that none of its factories and manufacturing units produces any restricted products.
+• Adidas claims that none of its factories and manufacturing units produce any restricted products.

 • It keeps control of the volatile and different organic compounds emissions.
 Adidas focuses on producing sustainable products.
 It helps them in increasing product quality and brand image